DataSF/draft-publishing-standards/canonical-lists/assessor-parcel-numbers-apn.md

 ## Definition

-* The assessor parcel number is the unique identifier for a contiguous piece of real property that is assigned ownership
+* The assessor parcel number is the unique identifier for a contiguous piece of property to which ownership can be assigned
 * It is comprised of a block number and a lot number
   * Blocks are contiguous groups of lots bounded normally by streets on all sides
   * Lots are sub-divided within the blocks